By Archie Bosman:

 Erson suggests that the primary factors considered when selecting valve springs in a racing engine are, first, the amount of valve lift and, second, engine speeds.
 As engine speed increases so does inertia, which refers to valve train resistance to changes in speed and direction.

-With regard to the valve when fully open—at maximum valve lift—most engine builders desire the valve spring to be within 0.050in to 0.060in of coil bound.
+With regard to the valve when fully open—at maximum valve lift—most engine builders desire the valve spring to be almost coil bound.
+Usually, the spring’s top and bottom coils will be touching with a few coils in the middle presenting a tiny gap that cumulatively amounts to 0.050in to 0.060in.
 This almost coil-bound condition returns the coil spring to a uniform, stable shape on every closing cycle.

 If not, the spring exhibits excessive space between the coils and it never relaxes—it constantly shakes and wiggles.
 Therefore, it could be argued that a valve spring operating at moderate lift that doesn’t close properly is more inclined to ail with premature weakness or breakage than one operating with higher lift that does close properly.